InstituteforDiseaseModeling/idmtools/DEVELOPMENT_README.md

    beforehand using `docker login docker-staging.packages.idmod.org`
 2. Docker image not found
    Rerun the `pymake setup-dev` or `make setup-dev` on unix systems
-3. Check build logs Detailed Build Logs are located within in package and tests directory withing the package with the name make.buildlog.
-You can also increase the console log level to DEBUG by setting the environment variable BUILD_DEBUG to 1

 # Documentation

 The following section documents how to build and edit the documentation.